End-of-Model-Year Car Buying Tips You Need to Know

-You see, when vehicle manufacturers release a new model year, dealers are often stuck with “leftover new cars” from the previous model year that they need to get off their lots.
+When vehicle manufacturers release a new model year, dealers are often stuck with “leftover new cars” from the previous model year that they need to get off their lots.
 This is why it’s so common to see advertisements for “model-year-end clearance” sales.

-Buying a car at the end of a model year can be a smart choice and it is one of the best times to buy a new car, but only if you do your car buying research and go into the process well informed.
-Not sure where to begin when it comes to shopping for leftover new cars?
+Buying a car at the end of a model year can be an intelligent choice, and it is one of the best times to buy a new car, but only if you do your car-buying research and go into the process well-informed.
+Not sure where to begin when shopping for leftover new cars?

-1. Know When to Shop
+1) Know When to Go Car Shopping

-Instead, you’ll be better off doing some independent research; the best way to figure out when the end of a model year is approaching is to research the release date for the next year’s model.
+Instead, you’ll be better off doing some independent research; the best way to figure out when the end of a model year is approaching is to research the release date for the following year’s model.

 As a result, you may have saved some money on your vehicle up-front by buying at the end of the model year, but you ultimately would have saved more by purchasing the newer model year and trading it back in or selling it for more down the road.

-3. Research and Prepare Before Car Shopping
+3) Research and Prepare Before You Go Car Shopping

 4. Take Advantage of Discontinued Models

-5. Watch Out for Loaners and Demos
+5) Watch Out for Demos or Loaners

 These are vehicles that the dealership may provide to service customers to borrow when they’re having work done on their cars.
 As a result, they may have higher mileage on them.

-Generally, you’ll want to avoid buying a loaner or demo car because these cars have already been registered since the dealership obtained them.
-As a result, you won’t have as long remaining on the warranty as you would if you bought a truly new, unregistered vehicle.
+Generally, you’ll want to avoid buying a loaner or demo car because these cars have been registered since the dealership obtained them.
+As a result, you won’t have as long remaining on the warranty as you would if you bought a new, unregistered vehicle.

-6. Keep an Open Mind
+6) Keep an Open Mind

-7. Know When to Walk Away
+7) Know When to Walk Away

 This “bait and switch” tactic is unfair and even illegal in some states.
 Either way, it’s a sign of an unscrupulous dealer, so it’s best to walk away and take your business elsewhere.

-8. Plan Your Purchase Wisely
+8) Plan Your Purchase Wisely

-If you visit the dealership on a busy weekend, there are likely to be numerous customers who are looking to spend more on a new model year car.
+If you visit the dealership on a busy weekend, there are likely to be numerous customers who are looking to spend more on a new model-year car.
 As a result, salespeople may be less likely or willing to work with you.

 On the other hand, if you visit the dealership during a less busy time of the week (such as a weekday during “normal” work hours), you’re likely to end up with a salesperson who is eager to make a sale and thus more willing to go above and beyond with negotiations.

-9. Never Pay More Than Sticker Price
+9) Never Pay More Than MSRP

 While you certainly don’t want to rush into buying a new car if you’re not ready, it’s also worth bearing in mind that leftover new cars tend to fly off lots pretty quickly due to the heavy discounts that come with them.

-The number one tip for saving the most money when buying a new or used car is to always take your time and “DO YOUR RESEARCH FIRST!”
+The number one tip for saving the most money when buying a new or used car is always to take your time and “DO YOUR RESEARCH FIRST!”